Quality Improvement Review for Nurse Leaders

 Definition of Quality Improvement

-Using evidence-based practice and continuous monitoring, improved effectiveness of treatments and interventions lead to better patient outcomes.
+Using evidence-based practice and continuous monitoring, improved effectiveness of treatments and interventions leads to better patient outcomes.
 Quality improvements include streamlining processes and eliminating inefficiencies in the healthcare delivery system.
-Ultimately these lead to reduced costs and improved service delivery.
+Ultimately, these lead to reduced costs and improved service delivery.
 Through implementing patient-centered care and addressing feedback, the overall patient experience and satisfaction increased.
 Lastly, through implementing a culture of continuous learning and improvements, staff morale and professional growth is impacted (4).

 Ask yourself...